cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Creating a Pipeline

+Secured Endpoint: POST /apps/pipelines

+Delegates to metadactyl: POST /apps/pipelines

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Updating a Pipeline

-Secured Endpoint: POST /secured/update-workflow
+Secured Endpoint: PUT /apps/pipelines/{app-id}

-Delegates to metadactyl: POST /secured/update-workflow
+Delegates to metadactyl: PUT /apps/pipelines/{app-id}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.